hexydec/torque/readme.md

 When you are happy that all domains and settings are set correctly, you can enable the CSP setting.

-### How does HTTP/2.0 preload work?
+### How does preload work?

-To enable preload, you must have an HTTP/2.0 enabled server, and your website must be served over HTTPS.
-You may also have to specifically configure your server to enable preload.

-Preload works by "pushing" the selected assets onto the client when they first request a page, so they receive assets they haven't requested in the initial payload.
-When the users browser then parses the page, and knows what assets to request, the browser already has them ready to load.

-To prevent continually pushing assets onto the client on each page load, a cookie (called "torque-preload") is used to indicate that assets have already been pushed to the client.
+Preload works by notifies the browser as soon as possible of assets it will need to load the page, this enables it to start downloading them sooner than if it discovered them on page.

+For example font files are normally linked from the stylesheet, so the browser has to download and parse the stylesheet before it can request them.
+By preloading, when it discovers that it needs those assets, they will already be downloading.
+Thus your website will load faster.

 ### My server doesn't support HTTP/2.0 or my website is not served over HTTPS, can I still use preload?